NikBomb/NeuralNet/README.md

 - the MNIST dataset http://yann.lecun.com/exdb/mnist/
 - the MNIST reader https://github.com/wichtounet/mnist

-Both the dependencies are embedded in the project.
+The dependencies are embedded in the project.